Competitive Start Fund (CSF) Graduate Entrepreneurship

 For information, download CSF Assessment 1 Scoring Guidelines.

-All applicants will be notified by email on Wednesday 28th September, 2016 if they were unsuccessful in this call or will be invited to present a short investment pitch to the panel on Monday 10th October (Assessment Part 2).
+All applicants will be notified by email if they were unsuccessful in this call or will be invited to present a short investment pitch to the panel on Tuesday 5th June, 2018 (Assessment Part 2).

 Assessment Part 2

-The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland in East Point Business Park, Dublin 3.
-The date of this pitch is Monday 10th October, 2016.
+The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland, East Point Business Park, Dublin 3.
+The date of this pitch is Tuesday 5th June, 2018.
 The evaluation panel will be asked to score the applicant's performance based on the following equally weighted criteria:

 From the final applicants, those scoring highest will be selected with a reserve list to go forward to Enterprise Ireland’s Investment Committee for approval.